peterbakonyi05/under-the-hood-of-bundling-tools/README.md

 │   ├── cyclic-es2015             # Cyclic dependency example (shows how ES2015 solves this problem)
 ├── /node_modules/                # 3rd-party libraries and utilities
-├── /output/                      # Generated output by bundling tools for comparison (naming is logical) ├── /src/                         # Source code
+├── /output/                      # Generated output by bundling tools for comparison (naming is logical) │    ├── index.html               # Just open in the browser to see the examples running in the browser ├── /src/                         # Source code
 │   ├── /common-js/               # Naive CommonJS bundler
 │   ├── /dummy/                   # Dummy examples with tests